 Assessment in P.E....

 Our approach to assessing in P.E. is also used to celebrate pupils' success and achievement.
 Assessment helps staff when planning, highlights particular areas of strength/difficulty and enables us to plan in/allocate time to address these.

 - Determine and monitor pupils' progress across Games, Gymnastics and Dance focusing on the "Hand, Head, Heart" philosophy.

 - Feedback the information to pupils, empowering them in their own learning and performance

 - Enable the setting of appropriate next steps for pupils

 - Plan future learning to build on prior learning, attainment and skills

 Assessment is carried out by teachers in the course of the normal class activity.
 This is done mainly through observations and sometimes through discussion with children.
 A photographic/video record is sometimes used to document some of their work.
-Levels of attainment are recorded on assessment grids for KS1 and KS2 pupils.
-Physical Education / physical development is included as part of the end of year reports to parents.
+These can be found on Seesaw.
+Skills are monitored linking to Knowledge Health & Fitness, Developing & Acquiring skills and Evaluating & improving.